L3MON4D3/Dotfiles/nixos/README.md

 * Look into using tailscale (or the self-hosted variant), it may be faster than raw wireguard due to hole-punching (directly connect peers vs route all traffic over server).
+* Use ACL to allow granular access to files and directories for restic.
+Probably use systemd.tmpfiles for granular access, and run it after NixOS rebuild via systemd-tmpfiles-resetup.service in activationScript (After?) to make sure permissions are correct even when nixOS has different ACL for some directory.

 # Resources